UNSW-Data-Soc/unsw-data-soc.github.io/datathon.md

                         Can I enter alone/less than a full team?
                     </summary>
                         <p>
                         Teams are up to 4 people with a minimum of 2 female members.
+If you're entering alone you will be automatically asigned to a team that meets the criteria.
                         </p>
                     </details>
                     <details>